-Anyone starting a new food business must register with the council at least 28 days before doing so.
-Businesses located in Croydon should have registered for free, a copy of the registration form is available on the Council's webpage here
+Anyone starting a new food business must register with the Council at least 28 days before doing so.
+Businesses located in Croydon should have registered for free.
+A copy of the registration form is available on the Council's webpage www.croydon.gov.uk/business/foodsafety.
 On the basis of the activities carried out, certain food business are required to be approved rather than registered.
 Please check the Council's approvals webpage to find out more.